How Much Does Home Insurance Cost?

 Average home insurance cost at IronPoint

-Note, the average price reflect the mix of policies sold.
+Note, that the average price reflects the mix of policies sold.
 We have policies sold as low as $600 and as high as $10,000.
 The cost is driven by the individual characteristics of the home and it’s location and state.

 Factors influencing home insurance cost